In this article

 Can I split DCA across multiple cold storage addresses?

 Yes, but it adds ICTax reconciliation complexity.
 Each address must be tracked separately at year-end.
-A cleaner default for most stackers is one hardware wallet, one whitelisted address per platform, and a single annual reconciliation.
+The cleaner default for most stackers is one hardware wallet, one whitelisted address per platform, one annual reconciliation.
 If you hold multiple hardware wallets, run the quarterly verification drill on each device.

 Where can I learn more about the DCA strategy itself?